Open-MBEE/zzProjectWiki/README.md

     If you are deploying locally you can skip the "mvn package step" and go straight to integration-test
 2. To deploy to a production environment after building see the next section

+##### NOTE:
+If you experience failures with dependencies, go back into Eclipse and update the maven projects

 ##### Build the EMS-Repo AMP
 1. In terminal navigate to EMS-Repo in git directory
 2. Build the amp ```mvn package -P mbee-dev -Dmaven.test.skip=true```